Stress management tips

 Psychological/psychiatric counselling service

 Are you plagued by worries and fears or are you aware of other psychological symptoms?
 A challenging everyday situation or other uncertainties can cause stress.
-As part of the santé24 telemedicine service, SWICA offers its customers free psychiatric/psychological counselling from specialists.
+As part of the santé24 telemedicine service, SWICA offers its customers psychiatric/psychological counselling from specialists.
 Contact us to arrange an appointment.

 SWICA customers benefit from additional medical services with santé24.
 Doctors and specialists are available around the clock, free of charge, 365 days a year.
 Find out more: